l1siki-dev/okinawa_gametheory/docs/en/03_3._Fake_History/06_history-okinawa.md

 That is Ryukyu's loss, not the Emperor's.
 The Ming effectively outsourced the logistics risk to Chusan.

-## Ryukyu is never had been soverign in practical sense.
+## Ryukyu had never been sovereign in a practical sense.

 It was all Ming's doing.
-That was business of Ming.
-Whatever legal difinition is.
+That was the business of Ming.
+Whatever legal definition is.
-Ming was the boss who decide what Ryukyu do, and Ryukyu "King" was just a local manager who got business licence.
+Ming was the boss who decided what Ryukyu did, and the Ryukyu "King" was just a local manager who got a business licence.

-## Ryukyu is not even Kingdom in usual sense
+## Ryukyu is not even a kingdom in the usual sense

 Famouse Kingdoms c.
 1600